BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 Expression call download file documentation
 ===========================================

-This documentation describes both the format of single species presence/absence of expression files and how values of each columns are created.
+This documentation describes the format of presence/absence expression calls download files, and how values of each columns are generated.
 The files can be found in the Bgee [download page](/download/gene-expression-calls "Bgee expression data page") for each species.

+## Introduction

+Bgee provides present/absent expression calls, that can be retrieved in download files either per gene and anatomical entity, or per gene and combination of: i) anatomical entity; ii) developmental and life stage; iii) sex; and iv) strain or ethnicity.
-Bgee provides calls of presence/absence of expression.
-Each call corresponds to a unique combination of a gene, an anatomical entity, and a life stage, with reported presence or absence of expression.
-Life stages describe development and aging.
-Only "normal" expression is considered in Bgee (i.e., no treatment, no disease, no gene knock-out, etc.).
-Bgee collects data from different types, from different studies, in different organisms, and provides a summary from all these data as unique calls `gene - anatomical entity - developmental stage`, with confidence information, notably taking into account potential conflicts.
+Only "normal" wild-type expression is considered in Bgee (i.e., no treatment, no disease, no gene knock-out, etc.).
+Bgee collects data from different experiments and data types, and provides a summary from all these data as unique calls of presence and absence of expression, per gene and condition.
+For each call, a FDR-corrected p-value is provided, along with an expression score allowing to compare levels of expression.

-Calls of presence/absence of expression are very similar to the data that can be reported using _in situ_ hybridization methods; Bgee applies dedicated statistical analyses to generate such calls from EST, Affymetrix, and RNA-Seq data, with confidence information, and also collects _in situ_ hybridization calls from model organism databases.
-This offers the possibility to aggregate and compare these calls of presence/absence of expression between different experiments, different data types, and different species, and to benefit from both the high anatomy coverage provided by low-throughput methods, and the high genomic coverage provided by high-throughput methods.
+Present/absent expression calls are very similar to the data that can be reported using _in situ_ hybridization methods; Bgee applies dedicated statistical analyses to generate such calls from EST, Affymetrix, bulk RNA-Seq, single-cell RNA-Seq, and also collects _in situ_ hybridization calls from model organism databases.
+This offers the possibility to aggregate and compare these present/absent expression calls between different experiments, different data types, and different species.

+### Generation of present/absent expression calls per gene and condition

+#### First step: computation of expression p-values per gene and sample

+For each gene and each sample in Bgee, we produce a p-value based on a null hypothesis of expression level equal to or below the background expression noise (i.e., absence of expression).

+* For <u>bulk RNA-Seq data</u>: we use a novel method to estimate for each RNA-Seq library independently the TPM threshold to consider a gene as actively transcribed, inferred by the amount of reads mapped to intergenic regions of the genome.
+To this aim, we first define a stringent set of reference intergenic regions, based on available bulk RNA-Seq libraries for each species.
+We then call genes expressed if their level of expression is significantly higher than the background noise.
+For each gene in the library, we compute a Z-score in terms of standard deviations from the mean of reference intergenic regions.
+Then we calculate a p-value based on a null hypothesis of expression at a similar level to reference intergenic, estimated as a Normal distribution.
+* For <u>single-cell RNA-Seq data</u>: as of Bgee 15.0, only full-length protocols are integrated.
+The method used is the same as for bulk RNA-Seq data, for each cell/library.
+* For <u>Affymetrix data</u>: when raw CEL files are available, we use the gcRMA algorithm to normalize the signal taking into account probe sequences, and use a subset of weakly expressed probesets for estimating the background signal of expression.
+We then apply a Wilcoxon test to compare the normalized signal of the probesets with the background signal, as implemented in the ‘mas5calls’ function of the bioconductor package ‘affy’, and we use the resulting p-value.
+When only the MAS5 files of an analysis are available, we use the flags provided by the MAS5 software, with the following mapping to a p-value: 0.01 for 'present' detection flags; 0.05 for 'marginal' detection flags; 0.1 for 'absent' detection flags.
+* For <u>EST data</u>: based on the number of ESTs mapped to a gene in a library, we produce a p-value based on the null hypothesis that the EST count is not different from 0, with the formula: 2^(-(est_count + 1)).
+* For <u>_in situ_ hybridization data</u>: we retrieve _in situ_ hybridization data from Model Organism Databases part of the Alliance of Genome Resources.
+We map call qualities provided by these resources to p-values: 0.0004 for 'present high quality' calls; 0.01 for "present low quality"; 0.1 for "absent low quality"; 0.5 for "absent high quality".

+#### Second step: FDR corrected p-values per gene and condition

+We capture information about the anatomical localization of samples, their developmental and life stage, their sex, and their strain or ethnicity.
+We either manually capture this information using ontologies and controlled vocabularies, or we map existing annotations provided by MODs to these ontologies and vocabularies.

-After presence/absence calls are generated from the raw data, they are propagated using anatomical and life stage ontologies:
+After p-values are generated from the raw data for each gene and sample, they are propagated using anatomical and life stage ontologies.
+For instance, the p-value obtained for a gene in a sample studying the condition 'midbrain' at 'aged stage', will be propagated to the condition 'brain' at 'adult stage'.
+All p-values are propagated in a similar way towards the root of the graph of conditions.

-*   calls of expression are propagated to parent anatomical entities and parent developmental stages.
-For instance, if gene A is expressed in midbrain at young adult stage, it will also be considered as expressed in brain at adult stage.
-*   calls of absence of expression are propagated to child anatomical entities (and not to child developmental stages).
-For instance, if gene A is reported as not expressed in the brain at young adult stage, it will also be considered as not expressed in the midbrain at young adult stage.
-This is only permitted when it does not generate any contradiction with expression calls from the same data type (for instance, no contradiction permitted of reported absence of expression by RNA-Seq, with report of expression by RNA-Seq for the same gene, in the same anatomical entity and developmental stage, or any child anatomical entity or child developmental stage).

-Call propagation allows a complete integration of the data, even if provided at different anatomical or developmental levels.
-For instance: if gene A is reported to be expressed in the midbrain dura mater at young adult stage; gene B is reported to be expressed in the midbrain pia mater at late adult stage; and gene C has an absence of expression reported in the brain at adult stage; it is then possible to retrieve that, in the midbrain at adult stage, gene A and B are both expressed, while gene C is not, thanks to call propagation.
+After all p-values have been propagated, we apply a Benjamini-Hochberg FDR correction to generate one FDR p-value per gene and condition.

+#### Final step: generation of present/absent expression calls per gene and condition

+* Present gold quality expression calls: if the FDR-corrected p-value for a gene in a condition is less than or equal to 0.01.
+* Present silver quality expression calls: if the FDR-corrected p-value for a gene in a condition is less than or equal to 0.05, and greater than 0.01.
+* Absent gold quality expression calls:
+  * if the call is notably supported by p-values generated from data types trusted for absent calls (bulk RNA-Seq, Affymetrix, _in situ_ hybridization)
+  * and the FDR-corrected p-value for a gene in a condition is greater than 0.1, taking into account all requested data types
+  * and the FDR-corrected p-value taking into account only data types trusted for absent calls is greater than 0.1
+  * and there is no FDR-corrected p-value less than or equal to 0.05 in any child condition for that gene, considering the data types trusted for absent calls
+* Absent silver quality expression calls: same as absent gold quality expression calls, but using a FDR-corrected p-value threshold of 0.05

+### Download file format description

 It is possible to select two different combinations of `condition parameters`:

-*   anatomical entities only (by default) files contain one expression call for each unique pair of gene and anatomical entity.
-If more than one developmental stage maps this unique pair, the resulting expression call corresponds to summarized information coming from all developmental stages.
+* anatomical entities only: files contain one expression call for each unique pair of gene and anatomical entity.
-*   all conditions parameters files contain one expression call for each unique gene, anatomical entity, developmental stage, sex and strain.
+* all conditions parameters: files contain one expression call for each unique gene, anatomical entity, developmental stage, sex and strain.

+These download files exist in two flavors:

-Presence/absence calls are then filtered and presented differently depending on whether a `simple file`, or an `advanced file` is used.
-Notably: `simple files` aim at providing summarized information over all data types, and only in anatomical entities and developmental stages actually used in experimental data; `advanced files` aim at reporting all information, allowing for instance to retrieve the contribution of each data type to a call, in all possible anatomical entities and developmental stages.
+* simple: aim at providing summarized information over all data types
+* advanced: aim at reporting all information, allowing for instance to retrieve the contribution of each data type to a call

-In simple files, propagated presence/absence expression calls are provided, but only calls in conditions of anatomical entity/developmental stage actually used in experimental data are displayed (no calls generated from propagation only).

 Simple and advanced files contain the same expression calls (same number of lines) but advanced files contain more information on each call (more columns).